redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/rs-7-4-6-tba.md

 - RS119958: The `debuginfo` script fails with the error `/bin/tar: Argument list too long` if there are too many RocksDB log files.

-- RS122570: REST API `POST /crdbs` responds with a confusing error message if the cluster does not have the requested CRDB-compatible module that complies with the requested featureset.

 ## Known limitations

 #### New Cluster Manager UI limitations